 While all-electric vehicles can be pressed into service for long trips, that’s not always an easy thing.
-That’s why plug-in hybrids fill this need well.
-They’re all-electric for around-town driving and offer easy capability for longer journeys.
+Plug-in hybrids like Mitsubishi’s Outlander PHEV fill this need well.
+It’s all-electric for around-town driving and well-suited for longer journeys.
 Here’s our experience.

 It’s been years since the MINI E plied the roads as part of a lease-only, limited test fleet.
 The follow-up is the all-electric MINI Cooper S E. It’s packed with technology and promises a fun driving experience.
 Sign us up!

 Buyers are increasingly looking to crossovers and SUVs as their primary mode of transportation.
 As these vehicles become more car-like in most respects, is it any surprise that they also adopt sedan and hatchback design language?
 At Ford, apparently not.

 What’s in the pipeline for plug-in SUVs?
 Plenty.
 It’s no secret that buyers are embracing crossovers and SUVs in ever-greater numbers.
 They’re functional, fun, and a favorite of families and sports enthusiasts alike.
 Increasingly, more will be offering a plug.

 Aston Martin debuted its production-ready Rapide E at the Shanghai Auto Show, put on a demonstration ahead of the Formula E Monaco ePrix, and showed it at Fully Charged Live in the UK.
 This exotic electric is on its way.

 I’ve logged more than 100,000 miles driving a diverse array of electric cars since Green Car Journal’s launch in 1992, during the very early days of the modern electric vehicle.
 Here are five things you should know about driving electric.